 More and more mothers are also starting to cook their own baby food.
-Many lack confidence in the food industry, so homemade baby food might offer a safer approach.
+Many lack confidence in the food industry, so homemade options might offer a safer approach.
 Product recalls, food scandals, and questionable company policies might be another reason to make your own food.

 Plus, when you’re cooking food yourself, you know what’s in it.
-You can choose the food and, for example, only prepare organic products.
+You can choose the food and, for example, only prepare organic baby food.
 You can also tailor the taste to the preferences of your child.

-Fill an ice cube tray with the puree in order to perfectly portion the baby food.
-Freezer storage also ensures a more sanitary environment, but also be sure your ice tray and other materials have been well-cleaned.
+After you’ve pureed the food, fill an ice cube tray with the individual purees in order to perfectly portion the baby food.
+Freezer storage also ensures a more sanitary environment.
+Of course, be sure your ice tray and other materials have been well-cleaned.

 Of course, there are benefits to using store-bought baby foods, too.
-Many companies now use organic ingredients, and have specific nutritional standards that they must meet for production.
+Many companies now use non-GMO organic ingredients and have specific nutritional standards that they must meet for production.
 Also, even though it doesn’t take too much time, a lot of parents just don’t have the time and energy to make their own baby food.
-Convenient fruit and veggie pouches are also easier to give your child if you’re out and about than spooning homemade baby food out of an ice tray.
+Convenient fruit and veggie pouches, like Plum Organics, are also easier to give your child if you’re out and about than spooning homemade baby food out of an ice tray.

 If this is you, that’s okay!
 As long as your child is getting important vitamins and nutrients, you’re doing a great job with feeding.

-When it comes to feeding your baby, there’s no one-size fits all strategy.
+When it comes to feeding your baby, have fun!
 While you want to avoid giving your child sugary sodas or junk food, you can choose any reasonable feeding method that works well for your baby and family, whether it’s homemade organic baby food, ordinary table food, or prepackaged conventional baby food.